jamesremuscat/avx/README.md

  * 403 - not permitted to call methods on that device over HTTP
  * 404 - no such device

+## Logging

+Starting the controller with a commandline flag of `-d` or `--debug` will enable debugging messages.

+A custom Python logging configuration may be provided in the controller config file.
+If the key `logging` is present in the config, then its contents will be passed directly to `logging.config.dictConfig`.

+Using the `-d` flag when such a configuration is specified will overwrite the default logger's level to `DEBUG` but leave other loggers unchanged.

 ## Supported Devices

 Currently the devices best supported include: